danlwarren/CephalopodUCEs/4_additional_UCEs_from_genomes/README.md

 ```

+Taxon occupancy is good.
+The taxa with the fewest loci are one of the outgroups (gymnodoris_subflava, 69 loci), and spirula_spirula, which has 71 loci.
+This is enough to place them in a concatenated phylogeny.

 ## Citations

 Faircloth, Brant C. 2016.
 "PHYLUCE Is a Software Package for the Analysis of Conserved Genomic Loci."
 Bioinformatics 32 (5): 786--88.